Reed-CompBio/spras/docs/tutorial/advanced.rst

 A gold standard dataset must include the following types of keys and files:

-- label: a name that uniquely identifies a gold standard dataset throughout the SPRAS workflow and outputs.
+- ``label``: a name that uniquely identifies a gold standard dataset throughout the SPRAS workflow and outputs.
-- node_file or edge_file: A list of node or edge files.
+- ``node_file`` or ``edge_file``: A list of node or edge files.
 Only one of these can be defined per gold standard dataset.
-- data_dir: The file path of the directory where the input gold standard dataset files are located.
+- ``data_dir``: The file path of the directory where the input gold standard dataset files are located.
-- dataset_labels: a list of dataset labels indicating which datasets this gold standard dataset should be evaluated against.
+- ``dataset_labels``: a list of dataset labels indicating which datasets this gold standard dataset should be evaluated against.

 When evaluation is enabled, SPRAS will automatically run its built-in evaluation analysis on each defined dataset-gold standard pair.
 This evaluation computes metrics such as precision, recall, and precision-recall curves, depending on the parameter selection method used.